netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

     ```

     This YAML file has four sections, in which the first three sections are for cluster role creation and service account creation.
 The
-    last one is for Citrix ingress controller pod creation.
+    last one is for Netscaler ingress controller pod creation.

     * Cluster roles
     * Cluster role bindings
     * Service account
-    * Citrix ingress controller pod creation
+    * Netscaler ingress controller pod creation

-    First three sections are required for the Citrix ingress controller to monitor Kubernetes events.
+    First three sections are required for the Netscaler ingress controller to monitor Kubernetes events.
 No changes are required for these sections.
-The next section defines the environment variables required for the Citrix ingress controller to configure the Netscaler.
+The next section defines the environment variables required for the Netscaler ingress controller to configure the Netscaler.

  2. Edit the YAML file and update the following environment variables.